Đorđe Petrović (footballer)

-Đorđe Petrović (Ђорђе Петровић; born 8 October 1999) is a Serbian professional footballer who plays as a goalkeeper for club Bournemouth and the Serbia national team.
+Đorđe Petrović (Ђорђе Петровић; born 8 October 1999) also known as Djordje Petrovic is a Serbian professional footballer who plays as a goalkeeper for club Bournemouth and the Serbia national team.

 Club career

 FK Čukarički

 Petrović was part of the FK Čukarički academy from 2014, going on to break in to the Serbian SuperLiga club's first team in 2019, following a loan to Serbian League club FK IMT for the 2018–19 season.
 Petrović made 78 league appearances for Čukarički, as well as four Serbian Cup appearances, and four UEFA Europa Conference League appearances.

 New England Revolution

 On 6 April 2022, Petrović signed with Major League Soccer club New England Revolution on a three-year deal for an undisclosed fee.

 Petrović recorded his first clean sheet for his new club on 26 June 2022.
 Recording six saves in a 0–0 draw away at BC Place against the Vancouver Whitecaps.
 His efforts earned him a spot on the week 16 MLS Team of the Week.
 During the month of August Petrovic recorded 4 clean sheets, holding his opponents scoreless for a total of 371 minutes.
 He finished the 2022 season as a finalist for both the MLS Newcomer of the Year Award and the MLS Goalkeeper of the Year Award.